majohnso/JASA-mobile-AQ/README.md

     -   Residential.Zone: residential zoning
     -   NDVI\_50: The average Normalized Difference Vegetative Index within circular buffer of 50 meters

-    Belows are constructed based on the National Land Cover Database satellite imagery file.
+    Below are constructed based on the National Land Cover Database satellite imagery file.
     Each variable shows the percent of land cover of type within a circular buffer of 50 meters.
     -   NLCD\_Water\_50: water
     -   NLCD\_DevOpen\_50: developed on